Ric222/Netflix-Engagement-Report-2023/README.md

 In total, this report covers more than 18,000 titles — representing 99% of all viewing on Netflix — and nearly 100 billion hours viewed.

-## Source Used
+## Data Source Used

-"Netflix analysis.xls" file is attached
+The primary dataset used for this analysis in files named Netflix analysis.xls.
+The file contains information about date released, hours viewed and global availability.
+I have added other columns for my analysis as mentioned below.

 ## Tools Used